Onwards with the history Challenge, and we pick up the story somewhere in the sleeply backwaters of East Anglia… Which is apparently full of witches!

 Review: For starters let’s get this out of the way.
-This is supposed to be one of the best ‘cult’ horror films of british cinema.
+This is supposed to be one of the best ‘cult’ horror films of British cinema.
 Don’t believe the hype.
-This pair is waaaayyyy scarier:
+This pair are waaaayyyy scarier:

-I mean seriously… this is supposed to be on parr with the Wicker Man… Oh… come to think of it… that wasn’t much of a horror film either.
+I mean seriously… This is supposed to be on par with the Wicker Man… Oh… Come to think of it… That wasn’t much of a horror film either.
 It was more like musical pornography.
-It’s supposed to be ‘graphic’ in its scenes of torture.
+This is supposed to be ‘graphic’ in its scenes of torture.
 Really?
-It was tame… especially by modern standards.Tell you what… Let’s just forget about the films ‘cult’ status and look at it from a fresh perspective.
+It was tame. especially by modern standards.Tell you what… Let’s just forget about the films ‘cult’ status and look at it from a fresh perspective.

-It starts off witha lot of promise as some suspected witches get dragged to the gallows under the watchful gaze of Vincent Price as the eponymous witchfinder, Matthew Hopkins.
+It starts off with a lot of promise as some suspected witches get dragged to the gallows under the watchful gaze of Vincent Price as the eponymous witch-finder, Matthew Hopkins.
 Unfortunately, it all goes rapidly downhill from there.
 The film quickly stagnates and becomes boring.
-Its not that nothing happens… a couple of cavaliers get shot and theres plenty of torture and fighting to be going along with… but for a film that is only 80 minutes long it feels like a full three hours.
-It’s really, really slow and plodding and at times.
-The dialouge doesn’t help as it is stilted and lifeless and as for the acting… well you’ll find better in a school nativity play.
-The only good actor in it is Vincent Price… and I can imagine that’s what the real hopkins sounded like.
+Its not that nothing happens, a couple of cavaliers get shot and there’s plenty of torture and fighting to be going along with… But for a film that is only eighty minutes long it feels like a full three hours.
+It’s really, really slow and plodding in places.
+The dialogue doesn’t help as it is stilted and lifeless and as for the acting, you’ll find better in a school nativity play.
+The only good actor in it is Vincent Price and I can imagine he’s what the real Hopkins sounded like.

-And then you have the look of the whole thing.
-It’s all far too clean for the period, The clothes are too bright, and there’s a distinct abscence of skanky looking peasants… which for a film about witches is criminal.
+Then you have the look of the whole thing.
+It’s all far too clean for the period.
+The clothes are too bright, and there’s a distinct absence of skanky looking peasants, which for a film about witches is criminal.
 It’s a film where you should be entitled to play ‘spot the actual witch’ throughout.
-You can’t because everybody is perfectly clean and wart free… except for Cromwell.
-But more on him in the next film.
+You can’t because everybody is perfectly clean and wart free, except for Cromwell- But more on him in the next film.
 Even the villages look a bit too middle class and modern.
-All the buildings are well maintained in a sort of ‘rural idyll’ type setting… which wouldn’t be the case.
-Yes, the film is mostly accurate in its portrayal of the witch hunts (despite the burning… the burning never happened!) but the actual period detail is shockingly bad.
+All the buildings are well maintained in a sort of ‘rural idyll’ type setting, which wouldn’t have been the case.
+Yes, the film is mostly accurate in its portrayal of the witch hunts (despite the burning, the burning never happened!) but the actual period detail is shockingly bad.

 The film is mildly entertaining but, alas, there is just far too much letting it down to really make it work.

-Review: In all reality, this is the closest anybody is ever going to get to the title of this post happening… unless Michael Gambon and Ewan McGregor decide to have it out in a car park somewhere… (If you’re reading this… please???) but Alec Guiness and Richard Harris are the originals… and some would say the definitives.
-And this shows why the two of them are held in such high esteem… they are good.
+Review: In all reality, this is the closest anybody is ever going to get to the title of this post happening… Unless Michael Gambon and Ewan McGregor decide to have it out in a car park somewhere.
+(If you’re reading this… Please???)
+But Alec Guiness and Richard Harris are the originals, and some would say the definitives.
+This film shows why the two of them are held in such high esteem.
+They are good.
 They are very good.
-Charles I and Oliver Cromwell are about as far removed from Obi Wan and Dumbledore as you can possibly even get.
-One prances around with a beard that makes him look like Satan and the other has a serious facial growth problem.
-And they are, in all truth, believable as King and… Cromwell.
+Charles I and Oliver Cromwell are about as far removed from Obi Wan and Dumbledore as you can possibly ever get: One prances around with a beard that makes him look like Satan and the other has a serious facial growth problem.
+The two are, in all truth, believable as King Charles and Cromwell.
 The same is true of everybody else in this film.
-Timothy Dalton as Prince Rupert of the Rhine stands out the most (Yep… James Bond is in this as well…) although he and his yorkshire terrier don’t appear enough, which is a shame.
+Timothy Dalton as Prince Rupert of the Rhine stands out the most (Yep… James Bond is in this as well!) although he and his Yorkshire terrier don’t appear enough, which is a shame.
 They’ve obviously really tried with the casting.
 The only exception to this rule is the Earl of Manchester who just doesn’t quite fit the part.
 It looks like he’s trying too hard and hence he sticks out like a sore thumb.

-Ok… so the film does reconfigure things to put Cromwell at the centre of the action, but to be honest I expected nothing less from a film that was actually entitled CROMWELL.
+The film does reconfigure things to put Cromwell at the centre of the action, but to be honest I expected nothing less from a film that was actually entitled CROMWELL.
 Besides which, they haven’t done it in a totally unbelievable way like a lot of other films do.
 The real historical events do play out, it’s just that Cromwell is there and a few other people aren’t.
 They’ve also compressed events, but again, in a two hour film that is also to be expected.
 Really, that doesn’t matter too much as it in no way detracts from the film.
-The only thing i’m dissapointed about is that they left out the bit with the monkey… would have been a great start to the film you must admit… either that or him punching young Charles in the face which they also missed out.
+The only thing I’m disappointed about is that they left out the bit with the monkey… Would have been a great start to the film you must admit.
+Either that or Cromwell punching young Charles in the face, which they also missed out.

 The other bad thing about this film is that the battle sequences are a bit lackluster.
-People just randomly fall over every so often whils other people ride about on horses.
+People just randomly fall over every so often whilst other people ride about on horses.
 It does look more than a bit staged.
-But fortunately there aren’t many pitched battle scenes… not that that means it’s ok mind you…
+But fortunately there aren’t many pitched battle scenes… Not that that means it’s ok mind you.

 Rating: 8/10: Entertaining, but its few bad points knock it’s rating down.